gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 }
 ```

-Use this command to place an order, adding one or more catalog items to your inventory immediately.
-This provides a way to place and order without using a cart.
+This will place an order for the specified items, providing add items to the inventory right away, without using the cart.

 ### HTTP Request